What to Wear on Safari – The Best Safari Clothing & What to Pack

 Other Safari Essentials

-• Camera & Lenses: You’ll want to capture all those wonderful safari moments, so I recommend a DSLR with a lens of up to 300 – 400mm.
+- Camera & Lenses: You’ll want to capture all those wonderful safari moments, so I recommend either a bridge camera with a big zoom or a DSLR with a lens of at least 300 – 400mm.
 I like the lenses that go from 18mm – 300/400mm so that you don’t have to change them, but these are quite heavy to carry around all the time.
+I have a regular lens and one that I just use for safaris that’s 75 – 300mm.
+If the animals are far, iPhones don’t really cut it on safari.
+But… if you have binoculars, you can get some good iPhone pics.

-• Phone: Great for taking close-ups and pictures for Instagram.
+- Phone: Great for taking pics if the animals are close-ups and videos for Instagram.

 For more info on what to pack for your trip overall, see my full Backpacking Africa Packing List.